Q. What Is Auto Insurance?

 There are a few reasons that your claim can be denied, including:

-- Filing a claim for a loss that is not included in your policy - for example, if you suffer an accident while using your car as a business vehicle.
+- Filing a claim for a loss that is not included in your policy, such as suffering an injury while using your vehicle for business

 Some states allow companies to deny claims for other reasons, so it is a good idea to understand the fine print in your policy.